-- Planned Online Safety guidance will be part of Computing and reviewed annually this will cover both technologies in school and outside school. - Key Online Safety messages will be reinforced through a planned programme of activities. - In lessons where computing plays a component part children will be taught to be aware of the materials/content they access online and be guided to validate the accuracy of information. - Children will be helped to understand the need for the pupil AUP and encouraged to adopt safe and responsible use of the internet and mobile devices both within and outside school. - Children will be taught the need to acknowledge the source of information used and to respect copyright when using material accessed on the internet. - Rules for use of ICT systems/internet will be posted in all classrooms. - Staff should act as good role models in their use of the internet and mobile devices.
+- Planned Online Safety guidance will be part of Computing and reviewed annually this will cover both technologies in school and outside school. - Key Online Safety messages will be reinforced through a planned programme of activities. - National Online Safety will support the school to meet their statutory safeguarding and curriculum requirements. - In lessons where computing plays a component part children will be taught to be aware of the materials/content they access online and be guided to validate the accuracy of information. - Children will be helped to understand the need for the pupil AUP and encouraged to adopt safe and responsible use of the internet and mobile devices both within and outside school. - Children will be taught the need to acknowledge the source of information used and to respect copyright when using material accessed on the internet. - Rules for use of ICT systems/internet will be reinforced in all classrooms. - Staff should act as good role models in their use of the internet and mobile devices.